PMP

 Metric is meeting all expected targets within the fiscal year.

-Metric is meeting the majority of expected targets within the fiscal year.
+Metric is meeting at least half of expected targets within the fiscal year.

-Metric is not meeting the majority of expected targets within the fiscal year.
+Metric is meeting less than half of the expected targets within the fiscal year.

 For questions about the metrics or the Performance Management Program, please contact us at ooe@georgetown.org.